 In partnering with these start-ups, we create an innovation-focused network and a win-win situation.
 We benefit from their grasp of new technologies, agility, and creativity, while offering in return our industry know-how, international presence, and relationships with transit organizing authorities and passengers.
 Together we can offer the best time to market in our bids.

 Truly innovative solutions

 TRILOGY: a one-of-a-kind tool that improves service performance on our buses, trams, and metros and helps fight fare evasion.
 A future-oriented solution based on Big Data and real-time journey monitoring.
 TRILOGY is already rolled out on the Casablanca and Valenciennes trams (Morocco and France respectively).

-Slide is an urban microtransit solution that provides real-time on-demand commuting in Bristol.
+Slide is an urban microtransit solution rolled out for two years in Bristol, that provides real-time on-demand commuting.
 Slide was designed, developed and implemented in a record three months in partnership with a specialized start-up.
-Since it was founded, Slide traffic has steadily grown 20% every month.
+During the testing phase (from 2016 to 2018), Slide traffic grew steadily by 20% every month.

 In parallel we encourage in-house innovation by providing collaboration tools and promoting creativity and initiative in each of our employees around the globe.